College is almost here!

 Explore every inch of the campus.
 The first week on campus is a great time to explore.
 Students should get to know locations of buildings, familiarize themselves with the Z. Smith Reynolds Library, and check out the various campus dining venues and decide what they like best (and go beyond just what is on South campus – try the North Dining Hall, Farrell Hall, or even the Law School commons).
 The sooner your students feel like they know the campus footprint and where they are going, the more comfortable they will be.

 Try new things.
 A critical way to feel meaningful connection to campus life comes through activities.
 Joining student organizations immediately broadens a student’s friend network and social calendar.
-The Student Involvement Fair (which happens within the first two weeks of class) will be a great way for your Deacs to link in to campus clubs, intramurals, religious or service groups, and more.
+The Fall Involvement Fair on Sept.
+3 will be a great way for your Deacs to link in to campus clubs, intramurals, religious or service groups, and more.
 They should find a few/handful of groups to join.

 Use good judgment and moderation in all things.
 This includes diet, exercise, social life, etc. Encourage your student to be balanced and to exercise good judgment.
 They should be true to themselves and their values.
 If you haven’t already done so, please talk to your students about your expectations about alcohol and other substances, and personal safety.